 Application Procedure

 Students interested in applying for the clinic should submit the standard application, resume, and transcript online through CAMS.
-To arrange an interview, please use the CAMS system as well.
-If you have questions regarding the application procedure, please contact.
-If you have questions regarding the application procedure, please contact Emily Ponder Williams.
+Please indicate in your application whether you are interested in the advanced course as well as the introductory course.
+Students in the first semester will be invited to enroll in the advanced course during the fall semester.
+If you have questions regarding the application procedure, please contact Emily Ponder Williams or Alice Fontier.

 Student Contacts